docker/compose/ROADMAP.md

 ## Phase 3

-Phase 3 involves porting the network drivers from libnetwork and finding a good middle ground between the abstractions of libnetwork and the CNI spec.

-This also includes getting support for the OCI Image spec built into containerd.
+This phase includes getting support for the OCI Image spec built into containerd.

 **Status:** Not Started

 ### Distribution

-### Networking

-The networking component will allow the management of network namespaces and interface creation and attachment to namespaces.

 ## Phase 4